 In Exodus 17 the Israelites are attacked by the Amalekites.
 Moses worship and intercession empowers the Israelites victory.

 In 1 Samuel 15 God sends Saul to destroy the Amalekites for their attack on Israel in Exodus 17.
 Saul attacks and defeats the Amalekites and their King Agag, but he doesn’t destroy them.
-And Samuel says this,
+Saul takes ministry into his own hands, don’t do this keep faith in God.

 You have rejected the word of the Lord, and the Lord has rejected you as king over Israel!
 1 Samuel 15:26